๐ŸงขNeuroscience

 Neurogenesis

-• Continues throughout life in limited regions—the hippocampal dentate gyrus and olfactory bulb retain neurogenic capacity, with implications for learning and memory
+• Continues throughout life in limited regions.
+The hippocampal dentate gyrus (subgranular zone) and the SVZ feeding the olfactory bulb retain neurogenic capacity in adults, with implications for learning and memory.
+The extent and functional significance of adult human hippocampal neurogenesis is still actively debated.

-• Regulated by both intrinsic genetic programs and extrinsic signals—growth factors, neurotransmitters, and environmental factors like stress and exercise modulate the rate of new neuron production
+• Regulated by both intrinsic genetic programs and extrinsic signals.
+Growth factors (like FGF and EGF), neurotransmitters, and environmental factors such as stress (which suppresses neurogenesis) and exercise (which promotes it) modulate the rate of new neuron production.

 Neuronal Migration

-• Migration errors cause cortical malformations—lissencephaly (smooth brain) and heterotopias (misplaced neurons) result from disrupted migration, often causing epilepsy and intellectual disability
+• Migration errors cause cortical malformations.
+Lissencephaly (smooth brain, often linked to mutations in the LIS1 or DCX genes) and heterotopias (misplaced clusters of neurons) result from disrupted migration, often causing epilepsy and intellectual disability.

 Establishing Connectivity: Wiring the Circuits